sowmya13531/LocalRAG-LLM/README.md

 ## 🦙Offline Conversational AI with Llama3.2 via Ollama - RAG - FAISS

 Offline, privacy-first AI assistant using a **local LLaMA 3.2** via **Ollama model**, FAISS memory, and document-grounded retrieval.
-Ask any questions and as well as questions about your PDFs and get precise, context-aware answers — all offline.
+It can answer general questions like chatgpt and as well as questions about your PDFs and get precise, context-aware answers — all offline.

 ## 🚀 Features

 - Local LLM inference with LLaMA 3.2 (via Ollama)
+- General purpose Q&A(chatgpt style)
 - Retrieval-Augmented Generation (RAG) using FAISS
 - PDF ingestion: upload multiple PDFs as knowledge sources
 - Conversational memory: remember previous messages
 - Offline & privacy-safe: no cloud APIs needed
 - Interactive UI: built with Streamlit
 - Extensible & modular: easy to add voice, additional embeddings, or new models

+### Why it's Awesome?
+- PDF questions → grounded in document content
+- Normal questions → answered by LLaMA knowledge and conversation memory All interactions are stored in FAISS memory for multi-turn context

 ### 🗂 Project Structure